racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/IrcLogTarget.md

 @todo needs to be checked if this code still works and where the extension is, the IrcTarget should be packages as real extension

-PyLabs contains a logging framework which supports multiple log handlers.
+Pylabs contains a logging framework which supports multiple log handlers.
 One of these handlers can be used to send all log messages to a channel on an IRC server.

 Using it is very simple: you need to create a handler, register it to the logging subsystem, and start logging messages.